DmitriyKim01/Unity_Clock/README.md

 # Description

-This is a small unity app, that implements a working clock object in the viewport
+Simple unity program that shows clock object and program a component to have it display the current time.